-Content Grade 2 Strand Quantity, Measurement, and Data Measure the length of an object by selecting and using appropriate tools such as rulers, vardsticks, meter sticks, and measuring tapes.
-[2.MD.1] Measure the length of an object twice, using length units of different lengths for the two measurements; describe how the two measurements relate to the size of the unit Length chosen.
+Content Strand Grade 2 Quantity, M Quantity, Measurement, and Data Length Measure the length of an object by selecting and using appropriate tools such as rulers, yardsticks, meter sticks, and measuring tapes.
+[2.MD.1] Measure the length of an object twice, using length units of different lengths for the two measurements; describe how the two measurements relate to the size of the unit chosen.
 [2.MD.2] Measure to determine how much longer one object is than another, expressing the length difference in terms of a standard length unit.
-[2.MD.4] Represent whole numbers as lengths from 0 on a number line diagram with equally spaced points corresponding to the numbers 0, 1, 2, ..., and represent whole-number sums and differences within 100 on a number line diagram.
-[2.MD.6] Conversion Units and Estimate lengths using units of inches, feet, centimeters, and meters.
+[2.MD.4] Represent whole numbers as lengths from 0 on a number line diagram with equally spaced points corresponding to the numbers 0, 1, 2,, and represent whole-number sums and differences within 100 on a number line diagram.
+[2.MD.6] Units and Conversion Estimate lengths using units of inches, feet, centimeters, and meters.
 [2.MD.3] Area, Perimeter, and Volume Use addition and subtraction within 100 to solve word problems involving lengths that are given in the same units, e.g., by using drawings (such as drawings of rulers) and equations with a symbol for the unknown number to represent the problem.
-[2.MD.5] Tell and write time from analog and digital clocks to the nearest five minutes, using Money and a.m. and p.m.
-[2.MD.7] Time Solve word problems involving dollar bills, guarters, dimes, nickels, and pennies, using \$ and ¢ symbols appropriately.
+[2.MD.5] Money and Time Tell and write time from analog and digital clocks to the nearest five minutes, using a.m. and p.m.
+[2.MD.7] Solve word problems involving dollar bills, quarters, dimes, nickels, and pennies, using \$ and ¢ symbols appropriately.
 Example: If you have 2 dimes and 3 pennies, how many cents do you have?
-[2.MD.8] Generate measurement data by measuring lengths of several objects to the nearest whole unit, or by making repeated measurements of the same object.
-Show the Statistics measurements by making a line plot, where the horizontal scale is marked off in whole-Data and number units.
+[2.MD.8] Data and Statistics Generate measurement data by measuring lengths of several objects to the nearest whole unit, or by making repeated measurements of the same object.
+Show the measurements by making a line plot, where the horizontal scale is marked off in wholenumber units.
 [2.MD.9] Draw a picture graph and a bar graph (with single-unit scale) to represent a data set with up to four categories.
 Solve simple put together, take-apart, and compare problems using information presented in a bar graph.
 [2.MD.10]